 - Choose Click to Play for all plugins.
 The default option is Run Automatically.

 You may wonder, but these two steps are usually enough to take care of both CPU and nasty “Google Chrome Helper.”
 Once you are done, click each time you wish to run a YouTube video or other plugins.
-These actions prevent the silly Flash advertising from loading, so each Mac owner will benefit from it as well when trying to watch a video or play an online game.
+These actions prevent the silly Flash advertising from loading, so each Mac owner will benefit from it as well when trying to watch a video, play an online game or dig up the safest and the cheapest essay writing service to get some help with an argumentative essay about, say, gun control or dating apps (we’re not judging, heaven forbid).

 What else to say?
 It is almost the same as configuring e-mail to load pictures just when a user clicks on the corresponding link.
 Embedded content – like Java content – will then be displayed as a grayed-out field.
 A user can activate it by clicking on the corresponding player.